chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

     :align: center

-Adding the boundary IDs from Gmsh
+Adding the Boundary IDs from Gmsh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A criterion for the use of ``.msh`` file in Lethe is that the boundaries have an associated ID number.
 These numbers can be added in Gmsh.